srl3630/DnR_Notes/interview-study-notes-for-security-engineering.md

 # OS Implementation and Systems

 - Privilege escalation techniques, and prevention.
+  - edit a task run by a more priveleged user
+  - some files/services will be run as a different user, edit those files
+  - dump lsass
+  - some type of exploit
+  - passwords lying around
+    - web browser
+    - creds for an app
+    - rc files on linux
+  - pass the has attack, needs NTLM to be enabled
+  - plug a razer mouse into your computer (make pc install insecure services as system)
+  - DLL Hijacking
+  - Unquoted service paths
 - Buffer Overflows.
+  - When a program writes extra data to disk, and that other data gets executed by another program
 - Directory traversal (prevention).
+  - don't allow users to directly access files
+  - filter out `../` (naive)
+  - whitelist certain inputs for the user
 - Remote Code Execution / getting shells.
+  - a way to remotely execute code on a remote application
+    - log4j vuln
+    - any operation that accepts user input without cleaning and runs that code
+      - ex: subprocess.run(['ls', user_input])
+    - Can chain local file inclusion and upload to achieve rce
 - Local databases
 	- Some messaging apps use sqlite for storing messages.
 	- Useful for digital forensics, especially on phones.